What are closing remarks?

 Also, research suggests that the audience often remembers the end closing part precisely than the entire speech.

 A powerful speech ending does 40% of your work.
 It’s also not easy to write a ‘Closing remark’.
 You have to think and choose the right words that hit hard and leave a mark.
+Here’s a detailed video we have made of some amazing speech ending lines you can get inspiration for your own speech:

 Some Dos of closing remarks